sitphp/commands/doc/9_creating_application.md

 The command manager also allows you to test commands with `test` method.
 You can define question answers with the `setAnswer` method.

 Once your test is prepared, you can then run your command with the `run` method.
-The first argument takes the name of the the command to test.
+The first argument takes the name or the class of the the command to test.
 And the second argument takes an array of arguments and options to pass to the command.
 It will return the output of the command you are testing.

 ```php
 class MyCommandTest extends TestCase {